 4. Sussex

-These chickens are tough and adaptable, so they can handle different weather conditions.
+These chickens are tough and adaptable so they can handle different weather conditions.
 Sussex is good for both meat and eggs.

 List of German poultry companies

-Starting Your Own Poultry Farm
+Starting Your Poultry Farm

 1. Do Your Research